 - Select settings for memory bound applications: use only one core in each socket, one thread per core.

 - [don't] use extra threads with in-core multi-threading which can benefit communication intensive applications.
 Only supported with the task/affinity plugin.

 - show this help message

 - -I, --immediate[=<seconds>]

 - exit if resources are not available within the time period specified.
-If no argument is given, resources must be available immediately for the request to succeed.
+If no argument is given (seconds defaults to 1), resources must be available immediately for the request to succeed.
+If defer is configured in SchedulerParameters and seconds=1 the allocation request will fail immediately; defer conflicts and takes precedence over this option.
 By default, --immediate is off, and the command will block until resources become available.
 Since this option's argument is optional, for proper parsing the single letter option must be followed immediately with the value and not include a space between them.
 For example "-I60" and not "-I 60".